| 2007 |

 | 2015 |

-DLL4 expression in intestinal lacteals requires VEGFR3 and VEGFR2 activation; genetic inactivation of Dll4 specifically in lymphatic endothelial cells leads to lacteal regression and impaired dietary fat uptake, establishing DLL4 as a regulator of adult lymphatic vessel maintenance and intestinal fat absorption. |
+DLL4 expression in intestinal lacteals requires activation of VEGFR3 and VEGFR2, and genetic inactivation of Dll4 in lymphatic endothelial cells leads to lacteal regression and impaired dietary fat uptake, demonstrating a role for continuous DLL4 signaling in adult lymphatic vessel maintenance and function. |

 The Journal of clinical investigation |